-Biblical vision that "Nation will not lift up a sword against other nations, nor shall they learn war any more."
+We hope that peace and arms control will lead to democratization of the region, which will strengthen the commitment to peace and bring about openness and greater transparency between states.
+We believe in the biblical vision that "nations will not lift up a sword against other nations, nor shall they learn war any more."
 Isaiah was not just a great prophet, he was also a profound educator.

-I call upon our Arab neighbors to establish a broad arms control dialogue with us, and I call upon all parties to sign the Chemical Weapons Convention, and build a new Middle East free of the horrors of war.
+I call upon our Arab-neighbors to establish a broad arms control dialogue with us, and I call upon all parties to sign the Chemical Weapons Convention, and build a new Middle East free of the horrors of war.

-One thousand years ago in Spain, Jewish-Arab cohabitation and symbiosis contributed to the formation and shaping of world culture for generations.
-A present-day Jewish-Arab symbiosis may contribute to the cultural formation of the next millenia.
+One thousand years ago, in Spain, Jewish-Arab cohabitation and symbiosis contributed to the formation and shaping of world culture for generations.
+A present-day Jewish-Arab symbiosis may contribute to the cultural formation of the next millennia.